paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 ![Tutorial UV Node showcase inside the editor by using it on an example mesh](TutorialUVShowcase.png)

 **That's it!
 Congratulations!✨✨✨ You just created your own core Visual Shader Node!
 You also had a little look at how the internal structure of the engine works.**

+If you liked this blog post, I would appreciate it if you can share it.
+In case you want to support my work you can support me on [Ko-Fi](https://ko-fi.com/flamelizard).